FraFabbri/frafabbri.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Scientist at Spotify.
+Hi!
+Welcome to my personal homepage.
+I am Francesco Fabbri, Research Scientist at Spotify.
+At Spotify I work on personalization, with a focus on Graph Representation Learning and Generative Responsible AI.

-Previously, I received (cum laude) my Ph.D. in Computer Science, at Pompeu Fabra University, Barcelona.
+Before joining Spotify, I received (cum laude) my Ph.D. in Computer Science, at Pompeu Fabra University, Barcelona.
 My work focused on analyzing and mitigating unintended and potentially harmful effects embedded in online social platforms (e.g. social networks, music streaming platforms, rental marketplaces, etc...).

 I was supported by the Vicente López scholarship, awarded by [Eurecat, Research Center in Catalunya](https://eurecat.org/) and I was luckily advised by Dr. [Francesco Bonchi](http://www.francescobonchi.com) and Prof. [Carlos Castillo](https://chato.cl).